ppspakka/FCCee_HiggLFV/README.md

      - Reorder or toggle cuts by editing this list.
 No code changes required.

 6) Optional: add new variables (plots)
-   - File: `analyze_pipeline.cpp`
+   - File: `src/pipeline_config.cpp`
-     - In the `variables` list, add a `VarSpec` with a compute lambda.
-Return NaN when the value isn’t valid yet; the histogram filler will skip it.
+     - In `Variables::getDefault()` add a `HistogramManager::VarSpec` entry.
+     - For 2D plots add entries to `Variables::getDefault2D()` using `HistogramManager::Var2DSpec` with separate lambdas for X and Y.
+   - Returning NaN for either axis will skip filling.

 7) Optional: add new parameters
    - File: `include/types.h` (add to `Parameters`)